ajrcarey/pdfium-render/README.md

 an existing byte buffer, and improves the ergonomics of `Pdfium::load_pdf_from_reader()` by relaxing the lifetime requirements on the reader, thanks to an excellent contribution from
 <https://github.com/bavardage>.

-Version 0.8.1 adds details about the maximum `PdfBitmap` buffer size that can be created by Pdfium to the documentation for the `Pixels` data type, and adds the `PdfBitmap::bytes_required_for_size()` helper function for estimating the maximum buffer size of a `PdfBitmap` of a given width and height.

-Version 0.8.0 reworks the `PdfDocument::pages()` function.
-Previously, this function returned an owned `PdfPages` instance; it now returns an immutable `&PdfPages` reference instead.
-A new `PdfDocument::pages_mut()` function returns a mutable `&mut PdfPages` reference.
-It is no longer possible to retrieve an owned `PdfPages` instance.
-For the motivation behind this breaking change, see <https://github.com/ajrcarey/pdfium-render/issues/47>.

-Version 0.7.34 adds support for reading values from form fields wrapped inside the newly added `PdfPageWidgetAnnotation` and `PdfPageXfaWidgetAnnotation` annotation objects.
-Also added are the `PdfFormField` enum and its variants, and various supporting structs for handling form field values.
-Widget annotations can be iterated over to retrieve individual form fields, or a map of all form field names and values in a document can be quickly retrieved via the new `PdfForm::field_values()` function. `examples/form_fields.rs` demonstrates the new functionality.

 ## Binding to Pdfium